lukaszgryglicki/lf-dev-gerrit-server/README.md

 - `gerrit-configured.tar` is a backup made by `./backup_gerrit.sh` while using `GETIP=1 ./ssh_into_task.sh` after all changes to `All-Projects` were pushed.
 - You can create groups manually using: `` ./gerrit_cmd.sh create-group saml/sun-ccla ``, `` ./gerrit_cmd.sh saml/create-group sun-icla `` - but this is *NOT* needed.
 - List new groups: `` ./gerrit_cmd.sh ls-groups -v `` - note their UUIDs.
-- To use HTTP API go to Settings, HTTP credentials ([here](https://gerrit.dev.platform.linuxfoundation.org/settings/#HTTPCredentials)), click "Generate new password" and paste it into `http-token.dev.secret` file.
+- To use HTTP API go to Settings, HTTP credentials ([here](https://gerrit.dev.platform.linuxfoundation.org/settings/#HTTPCredentials) or [there](https://gerrit.platform.linuxfoundation.org/settings/#HTTPCredentials)), click "Generate new password" and paste it into `http-token.STAGE.secret` file.
 - Then call example API via: `` ./gerrit_api_groups.sh ``.
 - More info about SAML plugin is [here](https://gerrit.googlesource.com/plugins/saml/).
 - To do some updates of `gerrit.config` do: `` GETIP=1 ./ssh_into_task.sh `` or `` ./shell_into_gerrit.sh `` - do updates `sudo vi /data/etc/gerrit.config` or `sudo vi /etc/gerrit/gerrit.config`.